About the Library

 NMU's library catalog, WorldCat, and MelCat are three sources for books (WorldCat have the most, and include theses and dissertations, but keep in mind the timing for interlinrary loans).
 Suggested subject terms to use: "political planning", "municipal government", "policy sciences", "public administration", "local government", "administrative procedure".
 Searching with the subject "administration" and adding a field of study (like education, business, etc) can narrow your search to those fields.
 Books not owned by NMU will need to be interlibrary loaned.

 The variety of databases listed below will have resources relevant to public administration.
-Or, search within several databases aimed at specific fields of study: Business & Economics, Criminal Justice, Education, Health, Physical Education & Recreation, and Political Science & Law.
+Or, search within several databases aimed at specific fields of study: Business & Economics, Criminal Justice, Education, Health and Human Performance, and Political Science & Law.
 For a full listing of all the database subject categories, click here.

 ABI Inform.
 Journal articles, newspapers, and reports covering all aspects of business.
 Direct company link to Hoover’s company information & analysis.
 1971 to present.